 For Khalil Cumberbatch, it was never a question of whether he would go to prison, but when.

 Growing up during the 1980s in South Jamaica, Queens — a neighborhood that was decimated by the crack epidemic — Cumberbatch encountered “systems of oppression” everywhere he turned.
-Schools lacked adequate funding, police employed harsh tactics, and gang warfare made going outside a life-threatening activity.
+Schools lacked adequate funding, police employed harsh tactics, and gang warfare made playing outside a life-threatening activity.

 “Prison culture shaped my experience.
 My friends and I talked about it in the sense that it was inevitable,” he told a crowd gathered at The New School’s Theresa Lang Community and Student Center in April.
 “I expected to be arrested and sent to prison.”